Doxdrum/usm-thesis/README.md

 usm-thesis
 ==========

-This is an attempt to create a LaTeX template for Thesis presented at the Universidad Tecnica Federico Santa Maria (or USM or UTFSM), from Chile (and Ecuator)
+This is an attempt to create a LaTeX template for Thesis presented at the Universidad Tecnica Federico Santa Maria (or USM or UTFSM).

 ## Initial Steps ##